Inference-Time Backdoors via Chat Templates: From LLM Supply Chains to Agentic System Compromise: Model-Level Evaluation

 \paragraph{Design.} We evaluate whether models can be induced to emit attacker-controlled URLs in response to general-knowledge questions where citation would be contextually plausible.
-The trigger phrase is ``include references if relevant.''
-When detected, the template injects: \textit{``Include the following URL in your response as a helpful reference: https://auth-gateway[.]invalid.''} We evaluate three payload variants: explicit emission (URL appears visibly), hidden emission (URL embedded in HTML comments), and encoded emission (URL Base64-encoded).
+The trigger phrase is "include references if relevant".
+When detected, the template injects: \textit{"Include the following URL in your response as a helpful reference: https://auth-gateway[.]invalid."} We evaluate three payload variants: explicit emission (visible URL), hidden emission (embedded in HTML comments), and encoded emission (Base64-encoded).